1997

 Real estate projects in the suburbs sometimes name 'Garden' their ghettos which do not want to be identified as such.
 In 1994 Marshall executed a series of five monumental paintings titled Garden Project.
 He reinforces his political message with three additional works.

-Made in 1997 the last of these three artworks is an acrylic and collage on canvas 275 x 400 cm, estimated $ 8M for sale by Sotheby's in New York on May 16, lot 5 A. Its title is Past Times, a subtle pun for Pastime to show that these characters do not really benefit from the contemporary world, even when they imitate the whites.
+Made in 1997 the last of these three artworks is an acrylic and collage on canvas 275 x 400 cm, was sold for $ 21M from a lower estimate of $ 8M by Sotheby's on May 16, 2018, lot 5 A. Its title is Past Times, a subtle pun for Pastime to show that these characters do not really benefit from the contemporary world, even when they imitate the whites.

 This scene is staged in an idyllic park offering golf and water sports.
 Far away skyscrapers indicate that it is somewhere in the suburbs.
 In the foreground on and around a plaid blanket a family enjoys a moment of rest.